kcaisley/kcaisley/reports/generators.md

 Choice of generator should vary by task:

 - Sizing vs Layout: Either works for schematics; layout should probably be procedural
-- Simulation vs Implementation: Real implementions are complex, so rely on templates
+- Simulation vs Implementation: Real implementations are complex, so rely on templates
 - Analog vs Digital: Use the correct paradigm (continuous vs discrete time)
-- Device vs System: Increased complexity mandates abstration and constraints
+- Device vs System: Increased complexity mandates abstraction and constraints
 - Regular vs Non-regular Arch.: Uniformity allows for simplicity

 # Generators: Dos and don'ts
 - **DO** create a deterministic generator (avoid random optimization convergence)
-- **DO** use constraints (specs, schem/layout templates, routing grids, abstracted PDK/DRC)
+- **DO** use constraints (specs, schematic/layout templates, routing grids, abstracted PDK/DRC)
 - **DO** work in GP languages: flexibility, shared w/ real-world testing, readability, source control, sharing w/o NDA
 - **DO** combine the procedural + synthesis (mimic what designers already do intuitive)
 - **DO** partition generator code by cell view